bhagya88/week-4-star-wars-rpg/README.md

 How to pick hero and defender put them fighter arena?

 ### Solutions found
-Understanding how event listeners work and how DOM can be manipulates using JQuery helped solve the problem.
+Understanding how event listeners work and how DOM can be manipulated using JQuery helped solve the problem.

 ### How it works